 All applicants are nominated by a prospective Mentor.
-The application package consisting of the following materials should be submitted online and must include:
+The application package consisting of the following materials must include:

 - The application form, completed online.

-- Letter of Intent describing in roughly equal parts 1) your academic and research background, 2) your proposed area of research, why you chose to work with a particular mentor, and how the proposed fellowship will advance your career.
+- Letter of Intent describing in roughly equal parts 1) your academic and research background, 2) your proposed area of research, 3) why you chose to work with a particular mentor, and 4) how the proposed fellowship will advance your career.
 Please limit this section to 1,000 words, and upload it directly with the completed online application form.

-- Two letters of reference sent directly to firstname.lastname@example.org
+- Two letters of reference sent directly to fellowships @ ski.org

-The Fellowship Commitee ranks the applications based upon the following criteria:
+The Fellowship Committee ranks the applications based upon the following criteria:

 - Career Development: Reflects what the Fellow will gain from this experience.